SamyukthaKapoor/SamyukthaKapoor/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=samyukthakapoor&label=Profile%20views&color=0e75b6&style=flat" alt="samyukthakapoor" /> </p>

-- 🔭 I’m currently working on [VirtuChef: Database Integration Project](https://github.com/SamyukthaKapoor/VirtuChef)

-- 🌱 I’m currently learning **a dynamic exploration of data tools and frameworks.
-My learning journey encompasses data management systems like SQL, data mining techniques with tools such as RapidMiner, and algorithm development using Python and its robust libraries like Scikit-learn, TensorFlow, PyTorch, and Keras.
-I delve into computation with platforms like Apache Spark and bring insights to life through visualization tools such as Tableau, Power BI, Flourish, and Datawrapper.
-This holistic skill set is shaping my proficiency to navigate the diverse landscapes of data science.**
+🌱 I’m currently learning advanced data analytics techniques and tools.
+My learning journey includes data management with SQL, data mining using RapidMiner, and algorithm development with Python and libraries like Scikit-learn, TensorFlow, PyTorch, and Keras.
+I'm also exploring computation platforms like Apache Spark and enhancing my data visualization skills with Tableau, Power BI, Flourish, and Datawrapper.
+This comprehensive skill set is equipping me to excel in the diverse field of data science.

-- 👨‍💻 All of my projects are available at my Portfolio Website: [https://t.ly/swJ9p](https://t.ly/swJ9p)
+👨‍💻 All of my projects are available at my Portfolio Website: https://t.ly/swJ9p

-- 💬 Ask me about **navigating the realms of data and tech!
-Join me for a virtual coffee, and let's delve into the nuances of optimizing SQL queries, unraveling the art of data visualization, and exploring the endless possibilities within data analytics and engineering.
-Plus, discover my passion for harnessing AI in healthcare for predictive analysis and early detection of diseases.
-There's a rich tapestry of topics to discuss over a cup of virtual coffee!**
+💬 Ask me about navigating the realms of data and tech!
+Join me for a virtual coffee to discuss optimizing SQL queries, mastering data visualization, and exploring the potential of data analytics and engineering.
+Let's also delve into my passion for applying AI in healthcare for predictive analysis and early disease detection.
+There are endless possibilities to explore over a virtual coffee!
 - 📫 You can reach out to me at: **samyukthakapoorrajeshkapoor@gmail.com**

 - ⚡ Fun fact: **Master's student but I've got a Ph.D at Imposter Syndrome.**